In What Order Should You Tap Your Retirement Funds?

 Non-qualified or taxable accounts — those that are not tax-advantaged — include checking and savings accounts, standard or joint brokerage accounts and employer stock purchase plans.
 Taxable brokerage accounts are your least tax-efficient accounts, subject to capital gains and dividend taxes.

 By using these funds first in retirement, you give your tax-advantaged accounts (IRA, Roth IRA) more time to grow and compound.
-Brokerage accounts will never grow as quickly as tax-advantaged accounts because they are subject to the annual drag of taxation on interest, dividends and capital gains.
+Brokerage accounts struggle to grow as quickly as tax-advantaged accounts because they are subject to the annual drag of taxation on interest, dividends and capital gains.

 Withdraw tax-deferred accounts second

-Here we’re talking about the traditional IRA, 401(k) and 403(b), all of which are subject to ordinary income tax rates when you withdraw money from them.
+Here we’re talking about the traditional, pre-tax IRA, 401(k) and 403(b), all of which are subject to ordinary income tax rates when you withdraw money from them.
 One reason you withdraw from tax-deferred accounts second is that you’ll know roughly what tax rates are going to be in the short term.
-Those rates are relatively low now; the 2017 Tax Cuts and Jobs Act expires at the end of 2025.
+Those rates are relatively low now; if Congress doesn’t act, the 2017 Tax Cuts and Jobs Act is set to expire at the end of 2025.

-From a tax perspective, it doesn’t matter whether you start withdrawing first from a traditional IRA or 401(k), but keep in mind that required minimum distributions (RMDs) for both accounts begin in the year you turn age 73.
+From a tax perspective, it doesn’t matter whether you start withdrawing first from a traditional IRA or 401(k), but keep in mind that required minimum distributions (RMDs) for both accounts begin in the year you turn age 73 (or age 75 if you were born after 1960).

 Withdraw from Roth IRAs, Roth 401(k)s last

-A prudent retirement income and tax strategy maximizes tax-advantaged growth while maintaining the flexibility of funding some portion of your retirement expenses with non-taxable income.
-It’s doable due to a Roth conversion strategy, in which you convert portions of tax-deferred accounts to a Roth account.
+A prudent retirement income and tax strategy maximizes tax-advantaged growth while maintaining the flexibility of funding some portion of your retirement expenses with tax-free income.
+It’s doable due to the Roth conversion strategy, in which you convert portions of tax-deferred retirement accounts to a tax-free Roth account.

 Money in Roth IRAs or Roth 401(k)s is not taxable income when you withdraw from them — as long as you follow the rules, meaning account holders must be 59½ or older and have held the account for at least five years.
 Withdrawals are tax-free for your heirs, regardless of their age, if the original account was opened at least five years before.

 The idea for the account holder is to let it sit and grow tax-free as long as possible before tapping into it.
-(There is no RMD for a Roth IRA account holder, although there is one for the Roth 401(k) and those inheriting Roths.)
 The IRS requires any Roth conversion to have occurred at least five years before you access the money; otherwise, you may be charged taxes or penalties for withdrawals.

 When you convert a traditional IRA or 401(k) to a Roth IRA, you’ll owe income taxes at your ordinary tax rate for that year on the amount you converted, but to many people, it’s worth it on the back end.
 There is no limit on the amount you can convert in a given year, but it usually makes sense to execute the conversion over several years in order to lessen the tax hit.
 Converting a large amount in one year might push you into a higher tax bracket.